Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 ## Optional: Multiple Training Areas within the Same Scene

 In many of the [example environments](Learning-Environment-Examples.md), many copies of the training area are instantiated in the scene.
 This generally speeds up training, allowing the environment to gather many experiences in parallel.
 This can be achieved simply by instantiating many Agents which share the `Behavior Parameters`.
 Use the following steps to parallelize your RollerBall environment.

 ### Instantiating Multiple Training Areas

-1. Right-click on your Project Hierarchy and create a new empty GameObject.
-Name it TrainingArea.
-1. Reset the TrainingArea’s Transform so that it is at (0,0,0) with Rotation (0,0,0) and Scale (1,1,1).
-1. Drag the Floor, Target, and RollerAgent GameObjects in the Hierarchy into the TrainingArea GameObject.
+Note that we've already simplified our transition to using multiple areas by creating the `TrainingArea` GameObject and relying on local positions in `RollerAgent.cs`.

 1. Drag the TrainingArea GameObject, along with its attached GameObjects, into your Assets browser, turning it into a prefab.
 1. You can now instantiate copies of the TrainingArea prefab.
 Drag them into your scene, positioning them so that they do not overlap.

-### Editing the Scripts

-You will notice that in the previous section, we wrote our scripts assuming that our TrainingArea was at (0,0,0), performing checks such as `this.transform.position.y < 0` to determine whether our agent has fallen off the platform.
-We will need to change this if we are to use multiple TrainingAreas throughout the scene.

-A quick way to adapt our current code is to use localPosition rather than position, so that our position reference is in reference to the prefab TrainingArea's location, and not global coordinates.

-1. Replace all references of `this.transform.position` in RollerAgent.cs with `this.transform.localPosition`.
-1. Replace all references of `Target.position` in RollerAgent.cs with `Target.localPosition`.

-This is only one way to achieve this objective.
-Refer to the [example environments](Learning-Environment-Examples.md) for other ways we can achieve relative positioning.